Emmy-award winning TV Host

 Affable.
 Authentic.
 Ambitious.
 That’s how Jobeth’s family and friends would describe her.
 But of course, she is more than that…

-Rarely did you see Jobeth sitting in the house.
+Rarely did you see Jobeth locked up in the house.
 At 8 years old, she enrolled herself in dance classes specializing in Hula, Tahitian and Philippine Folk.
-When she wasn’t in school and running student council as president, Jobeth would be traveling across cities to perform and compete on different stages.
-But that’s not all… Jobeth also picked up basketball and softball, so her days were always filled with classes, practices, games and events… even into college.
+When she wasn’t in school and running for student council, Jobeth would be traveling across cities to perform and compete on different stages.
+But that’s not all… Jobeth loves sports and also picked up basketball and softball, so her days were always filled with classes, practices, games and events… even into college.

 In 2011, Jobeth graduated from San Diego State University with a Bachelor’s Degree in Communications and a minor Public Relations.
-Shortly after, she began her journey in broadcast journalism – and said goodbye to the Westcoast and hello to the Midwest.
+Shortly after, she began her journey in broadcast journalism – saying goodbye to the West Coast and hello to the Midwest.

-In early 2018, Jobeth decided to step away from news and was given the opportunity to help launch a new lifestyle show called HI Now (Hawaii Now).
-This is where her creative beast really came out.
+In early 2018, Jobeth decided to step away from the daily grind of news and was given the opportunity to help launch a new lifestyle show called HI Now (Hawaii Now).
+This is where her creative beast really shined.
 Jobeth took on the role as host/producer/director and revolutionized the way people viewed storytelling – with high-quality editing and a whole lot of personality!
-She swam with sharks, went skydiving twice, got a new tattoo on air and even had her own boba drink named after her.
+She swam with sharks, went skydiving (twice in one day), got a new tattoo on live TV and even had her own boba drink named after her.

 HI Now also won Jobeth her first Emmy Award!

 In early 2020, another opportunity came knocking on the door, this time on a national scale with the NBC family.
 Jobeth said A Hui Hou (until we meet again) to the islands and made the move to Dallas, TX where she helped launch a new national network and news program called NBC LX — all in the middle of the Coronavirus pandemic.